Date: 09 March 2014. Stages of Life.

 I hope he makes it too, and soon.
 Tom is a fascinating boater with decades

+of experience afloat.
 Back in the days of sextants, Tom was serving on cargo

 ships taking supplies around the world.
 Once the vessel dropped her

 mooring lines and headed off-shore there was no communication possible